alshdavid/uhttp/crates/uhttp/README.md

-# µHTTP 🦀🚀🌎
+# µHTTP

-A fast, tiny library for writing HTTP servers in Rust designed for humans:
+`uhttp` is a lightweight and composible http server and router for building Rust HTTP services

 - **Simple:** Inspired by Go's standard library HTTP server.

-- **Fast:** High performance, multi-threaded implementation built on top of Tokio that competes with the fastest Rust HTTP servers.
+- **Fast:** High performance, multi-threaded implementation built on top of Hyper & Tokio that competes with the fastest Rust HTTP servers.

 - **Flexible**: Simple interface that enables many use cases.
 It can be used directly or to act as a base for frameworks to build on top of.